dae9999nam/UniHaven_COMP3297/README.md

 # UniHaven

-### This repository is to develop a web-service API in Agile development to provide quick accommodation search service for undergraduates and post-graduates in the University of Hong Kong
+### This repository is to develop a web-service API in Agile development process to provide quick accommodation search service for undergraduates and post-graduates in the University of Hong Kong

 ## Latest Update Note - 2025/Apr/28th